shrashti-19/techlearn-app/backend/readme.md

 - Used personal Google Cloud credentials for development; will update to company credentials when provided.

 - Tested signup and login APIs fully; Google login endpoint ready but pending frontend integration and testing.

+- Integrated Frontend with backend and also eliminated the error coming from empty Dashboard.jsx file.